mchesler613/django_adventures/model_and_views.md

 ![Model Relationships](https://i.postimg.cc/QCyHRWHh/Model-Relationships.png)

 ## MTV Revisited
 Let's revisit the MTV (Model-Template-View) paradigm that Django is based on.
-Recall that the model is the central component encapsulating data and behavior, the view defines which data from the model is to be presented to the user and the template defines how data from the model is presented to the user.
+Recall that the model is the central component encapsulating data and behavior, the view defines which data from the model is to be presented to the user and the template defines how data from the view is presented to the user.

 ![Model-Template-View](https://i.postimg.cc/3NNSyhtn/Model-Template-View.png)